realA10001986/SID/README.md

 In order to connect your SID to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __Network name (SSID)__, and optionally a __password__ (WPAx).
 If there is no list displayed, click on "Scan for Networks".

 >By default, the SID requests an IP address via DHCP.
 However, you can also configure a static IP for the SID by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.
-If you connect your SID to your Time Circuits Display acting as access point ("TCD-AP"), leave these all empty.

 If there are several APs with identical SSID in your area, you can select a specific AP to use by its BSSID (AP's MAC address).
 You can either manually find out your AP's BSSID and enter it, or have it filled out automatically: Click "Scan for Networks", then "Show all".
 If you click on an AP, its BSSID will be copied into BSSID field in the form below.
 To see which AP is which, hover over the name to see its BSSID as a tooltip.

 ##### &#9193; Forget Saved WiFi Network

 Checking this box (and clicking SAVE) deletes the currently saved WiFi network (SSID and password as well as static IP data) and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#connecting-to-a-wifi-network).

+##### &#9193; Car mode settings

+In *Car mode*, the device connects to the TCD-AP as configured here instead of the WiFi network configured above.

+Enter your TCD's network name (usually "TCD-AP") in **_Network name (SSID) of TCD-AP_** and the TCD's AP password (if configured on the TCD) in **_Password for TCD-AP_**.

+>In the unlikely case, multiple TCD's are in range, you can single out your TCD by its BSSID.
+The TCD displays its BSSID on its *WiFi Configuration* page (starting version 3.23).

+If you want to enter Car mode immediately, check **_Enable car mode_**.
+You can also later enable Car mode by typing *991ok on the remote. *990ok disables Car mode.

 ##### &#9193; Hostname